 Cala Millor is the largest holiday resort on the east coast of Mallorca.
 It was one of the first holiday resorts, and in the beginning, it was very popular among German tourists.
 Recently, the share of tourists from other countries have increased significantly, including from Scandinavia and the Netherlands.

 Along the seafront with its palm and pine trees, you will find many big and family-friendly hotels.
-Even though Cala Millor is an older holiday resort, most of the hotels are of high standard.
+Most of them are of a high standard, as is the popular beach hotel Protur Playa Cala Millor.

 The town has a large selection of restaurants, cafés and bars.
 There are also many shops, most of them along the pedestrian street.
 Visitors, who need a change from the beach life, can take one of the many boat trips or go to Porto Cristo, home of the popular dragon caves.